Skip to content

 Superstardom

-Her label, Elektra Records, wanted to strike while the iron was hot, and her follow-up, Crossroads, was rushed and sounded too much like Tracy Chapman.
+Her label, Elektra Records, wanted to strike while the iron was hot, and her follow-up, Crossroads, was rushed and sounded too much like her debut album.
 It sold well in the U.S. but yielded no Top 40 hits.
 Her third album, Matters of the Heart, didn’t even crack the Top 50.
 It looked like Chapman was a one-hit wonder.

 Comeback

 “Give Me One Reason” was vindication for all the critics who called her a flash in the pan.
 But just as before, the new-found fame was fleeting.
-Four subsequent albums failed to find an audience; her last album, Our Bright Future, was released in 2008.
+Four subsequent albums failed to find an audience; however, her last album, Our Bright Future, was released in 2008, going gold in France and Switzerland and earning Chapman another Grammy nomination.
 Although she hasn’t officially retired, making an appearance on “Late Night with Seth Meyers” back in 2020, she hasn’t released any new music in almost 15 years.

 Tracy Chapman’s sexuality